BRAZIL Safer Internet Day Committee

 To achieve these objectives SaferNet Brazil are coordinating the Brazilian Safer Internet Day commission and working to engage different organizations in Brazil.

-In 2013 we have some news as the Brazilian version of 2 online games inspired on the Activity Book: Play and Learn in Brazilian Portuguese, new educational contents to youth and educators and the Brazilian Helpline to strengthen e-safety awareness and cibercitzenship.
+In 2013 we launched a Brazilian version of 2 online games inspired on the Activity Book: Play and Learn in Brazilian Portuguese and the Brazilian Helpline to strengthen e-safety awareness and cibercitizenship.
+The Helpline runs 24/24 by email and 5/7 6h per day by a chat with specialized psychologists from SaferNet.

 Brazilian Safer Internet Day is organized by:

 SaferNet Brasil is an NGO founded to protect children online and promote the Human Rights on the Internet.
-Since 2006 SaferNet runs the Brazillian National Reporting Center of Cybercrimes against Human Rights.
-We are a civil society body that helds formal cooperation agreements with the main public and private institutions in Brazil, such as the Brazilian Federal Attorney General, Federal Police, Special Secretariat for Human Rights at the Office of the President of the Republic, Brazilian Internet Steering Committee (CGI.br), Google, MySpace, the Federal Senate Special Comission for Investigation of Child Sexual Abuse and the NGO Childhood Brazil.
+Since 2006 SaferNet runs the Brazilian National Reporting Center of Cybercrimes against Human Rights.
+We are a civil society body that held formal cooperation agreements with the main public and private institutions in Brazil, such as the Brazilian Federal Attorney General, Federal Police, National Secretariat for Human Rights at the Office of the President of the Republic, Brazilian Internet Steering Committee (CGI.br), GVT, Petrobras and other NGO's.

-Since 2005 we designed and implemented nationwide social projects aiming at building an Internet safer for children and young people in Brazil, and promote the safe use of ICT and create the necessary conditions to ensure the effective protection of Human Rights on the Internet in Brazil, as well as contribute with a culture of accountability and allow children, youngsters and adults to build healthy and safe social networks through the appropriate use of technology.
+Since 2005 we designed and implemented nationwide social projects aiming at building an Internet safer for children and young people in Brazil, promote responsible use of ICT and create the necessary conditions to ensure the effective protection of Human Rights on the Internet in Brazil.
+Our aim is to contribute with a culture of accountability to allow children, youngsters and adults to build healthy and safe social networks through the appropriate use of technology.

 In cooperation with: